tomharvey/pwinty3-rb/README.md

 Or install it yourself as:

-    $ gem install pwinty3
+    $ gem install pwinty

- And include in your app with `require "pwinty3"`
+ And include in your app with `require "pwinty"`

 ## Configuration
 You can use environment variables or you can declare the configuration in your